Hunter Henry

-Hunter Henry (born December 7, 1994) is an American professional football tight end for the New England Patriots of the National Football League (NFL).
+Hunter Mark Henry (born December 7, 1994) is an American professional football tight end for the New England Patriots of the National Football League (NFL).
 He played college football for the Arkansas Razorbacks, earning unanimous All-American honors in 2015.
 Henry was selected by the San Diego Chargers in the second round of the 2016 NFL draft.
 He was a member of the Chargers for five seasons before joining the Patriots in 2021.

 Early life

-Henry was born in Little Rock, Arkansas, on December 7, 1994, to Mark and Jenny Henry.
-In summer 2000, his family moved to the Atlanta area for his father's job.
+Henry was born in Little Rock, Arkansas, on December 7, 1994, the oldest of four children born to Mark and Jenny Henry.
+Mark was a former offensive lineman for the Arkansas Razorbacks from 1987–1991 who lettered all four years for the Razorbacks and later became a pastor.
+In 2000, his family moved to the Atlanta area for his father's job.
 Henry moved back to Little Rock for his freshman year of high school, where he attended Pulaski Academy for four years.
 As a freshman, Henry spent time playing offensive tackle, wide receiver, and defensive end for the football team.
 He did not play tight end during his high school career, because Pulaski Academy's Spread Offense scheme did not feature that position.
 Henry started his sophomore, junior, and senior years, winning a state championship with the Bruins in 2011.

-Henry was named to the Parade All-America team for the 2012-13 school year and was one of the top recruits in the nation.
+Henry was named to the Parade All-America team for the 2012–13 school year and was one of the top recruits in the nation.